-- 14.2.1 People with disabilities are entitled to keep their disability status confidential.
+- 14.2.1 Persons with disabilities are entitled to keep their disability status confidential.
 But if the employer is not aware of the disability or the need to be accommodated, the employer is not obliged to provide it.
-This does not absolve an employer from their responsibility not to discriminate unfairly, directly or indirectly against job applicants. - 14.2.2 A person with a disability may disclose their disability at any time, even if there is no immediate need for reasonable accommodation. - 14.2.3 If the disability is not self-evident the employer may require the employee to disclose sufficient information to confirm the disability or the accommodation needs. - 14.2.4 If on reasonable grounds the employer does not believe that the employee is disabled, or that the employee requires accommodation, the employer is entitled to request the employee to be tested to determine the employee's ability or disability, at the expense of the employer. - 14.2.5 As information about disability may be technical, employers should ensure that a competent person interprets the information. - 14.2.6 If an employer requires further information this must be relevant to a specific job and its essential functions. - 14.2.7 An employer may not reveal the fact of an employee's disability, unless this is required for the health or safety of the person with the disability or other persons. - 14.2.8 The employer may, after consulting the person with the disability, advise relevant staff that the employee requires accommodation.
+This does not absolve an employer from their responsibility not to discriminate unfairly, directly or indirectly against job applicants. - 14.2.2 A person with a disability may disclose their disability at any time, even if there is no immediate need for reasonable accommodation. - 14.2.3 If the disability is not self-evident the employer may require the employee to disclose sufficient information to confirm the disability or the accommodation needs. - 14.2.4 If on reasonable grounds the employer does not believe that the employee is disabled, or that the employee requires accommodation, the employer is entitled to request the employee to be tested to determine the employee's ability or disability, at the expense of the employer.